 The Different Motivators Behind Dressing Men vs. Women.

 Dressing men is very different from dressing women.
 Psychologically, they have different motives when it comes to personal style.
-For example, women tend to be more insecure about their bodies.
+For example, women tend to be more insecure about their bodies than men.
 Not all women, but generally speaking, the goal when dressing women is to visually achieve the hourglass shape.
 They want things covered up, and may use clothes for visual appeal.
-Men, on the other hand, are motivated to choose his clothes by how the world perceives him, his role, and his position in the world.
-The male ego is very much invested in getting people’s respect.
+Men, on the other hand, are motivated to choose clothes by how their perceived in the world.
+For the well-dressed man, style communicates a position in society.
+The male ego is very much invested in getting people’s respect; both in the boardroom and the bedroom.
 When a man leaves the house, he’s not thinking about how his body looks in his jeans.
 He’s thinking, “do these jeans make me look badass?”
 He’s thinking about how his clothes are going to get him the respect he’s going for when he goes into the workplace, or on a date.
 Men want to be well-received whether it’s on a job interview, or on a date.

 Dressing To Attract The Right Partner For You.